facebook/fresco/docs/04-multiple-apks.md

 next: building-from-source.html
 ---

 Fresco is written mostly in Java, but there is some C++ as well.
 C++ code has to be compiled for each of the CPU types (called "ABIs") Android can run on.
-Currently, Fresco supports three ABIs.
+Currently, Fresco supports five ABIs.

 1. `armeabiv-v7a`: Version 7 or higher of the ARM processor.
-Most Android phones released since 2011 are using this.
+Most Android phones released from 2011-15 are using this.
+2. `arm64-v8a`: 64-bit ARM processors.
+Found on new devices, like the Samsung Galaxy S6.
 1. `armeabi`: Older phones using v5 or v6 of the ARM processor.
-1. `x86`: Mostly used by emulators running on desktops or laptops.
+1. `x86`: Mostly used by tablets, and by emulators.
+2. `x86_64`: Used by 64-bit tablets.

-Fresco's binary download has copies of native `.so` files for all three platforms.
+Fresco's binary download has copies of native `.so` files for all five platforms.
 You can reduce the size of your app considerably by creating separate APKs for each processor type.

 If your application is not used by devices running Android 2.3 (Gingerbread), you will not need the `armeabi` flavor.
-If you do not use emulators to test your app, you will not need the `x86` flavor.

 ### Android Studio / Gradle